 I've been able to SW DX 'in the blind', so to speak, with just the XHDATA and my EiBi text listing, and figure out most of the stations I can hear.
 A lot of it is just listening to the language, to ID it, and listening for clues -- did the announcer say "BBC" or "VOA"?
 Does the music match the type of easy pop that China Radio International plays a lot?
 Does the language programming match the time slot that you see listed in the EiBi frequency guide?

 In a way, it's like a return to old-school SWLing, back to pre-digital readout days, when you had to have frequency lists handy, and really listen to the programming and languages for clues.
-Except with DSP radios like this XHDATA you get a little better performance for the size of the radio.
+Except with DSP radios like this XHDATA you get better performance for the size of the radio.

 As for the negative aspect of having an analog readout DSP chip, the fact that the DSP chip wants to capture louder signals can get in the way of DXing the MW band, but considering the cost, it's not a deal breaker.
 You just have to work at it a bit more.
 If you're a gung-ho MW DXer, you'll probably be using a different radio, anyway.